 Treatment options for endometriosis include:

-Endometriosis is a condition in which the cells that line the uterus grow outside of the uterus in other areas, such as the ovaries.
+Endometriosis is a condition in which the cells that line the uterus grow outside of the uterus in other areas, such as the ovaries or in the pelvis.
 The condition can interfere with a woman's ability to become pregnant.
 Endometriosis can also cause severe pelvic pain, especially during menstruation.